8LWXpg/gpm/docs/type.md

 - The script must able to receive arguments described above.
 - The script must return an etag in `stdout` if it is available, or an empty string if it is not.
+- The resulted file/folder must be the same name as the package name.
+For example, if the package name is `test`, the resulted file/folder must be `test` at repository root.

 ### Example